This section describes how to work with discussion components in Studio.

 In the following example, the discussion component follows video and HTML components.

-On the Discussion page, learners can find the category and subcategory of the discussion in the discussion thread list.
+In the Discussion tab at the top of the page, learners can find the category and subcategory of the discussion in the left pane.